kevinnguyenhoang91/backstage-plugins/plugins/scaffolder-backend-module-git/README.md

   gitlab:
     - host: gitlab.com
       token: ${GITLAB_TOKEN}
-    - host: gitlab.example.com
-      token: ${GITLAB_EXAMPLE_TOKEN}
 ```

-Now the actions should be registered, and you can use them in your software templates.
+Now the actions are registered and can be used in your software templates.

 ## Actions